About

 Fiona has been a speaker and panelist at international events including the New England Ghost Conference, GhoStock, Central Texas Paranormal Conference, and Canada’s annual G.H.O.S.T.S. conferences.
 She’s also been a celebrity Guest and panelist at Dragon Con.

 Fiona’s websites include: HollowHill.com and this site, FionaBroome.com.
-Her past projects have included Ghosts101.com and MandelaEffect.com, as well as a few smaller projects (like Fairies101.com) she’s put to one side, for now.
+Her other projects have included Ghosts101.com and the original MandelaEffect.com site, as well as a smaller projects.
+On YouTube, she’s at Ghost Hunting with Fiona Broome, and has several videos at the Real Mandela Effect.

 Fiona’s unique research